millosh/pregolem/README.md

 ## Name

-The name is based on the Stanisław Lem story Golem XIV [1].
+The name is based on the Stanisław Lem's story Golem XIV [1].
 This is obviously the ancestor of Golem XIV in the very early stages, so the name corresponds with that fact.
 Numbers in the name are also the part of the super-major versions, while you should look into the git for